What is Atrial Fibrillation

 Now typically these drugs reduce the risk by two thirds or more.
 Traditionally, we’ve used Warfarin as our blood thinner of choice.
 More recently, we’ve had some new blood thinners come on the market that are more convenient, easier to use, as effective or more effective than Warfarin, as safe or safer than Warfarin, and it can make your journey just a little bit easier in managing your AFib.

 The key though, is to take your medications regularly for the rest of your life.
-Taking medications regularly isn’t always easy, and that’s a behaviour that’s sometimes we have to learn.
+Taking medications regularly isn’t always easy, and that’s a behavior that’s sometimes we have to learn.
 Atrial fibrillation is a chronic condition.
 That means that we’re going to have to take medications for the rest of our life.

 The Link Between Poor Sleep and Atrial Fibrillation